root-project/web/manual/histograms/index.md

 In [Example: Using a ROOT macro for data analysis]({{ '/manual/trees#example-using-a-root-macro-for-data-analysis' | relative_url }}) was shown how to create a ROOT macro for analyzing a tree in a ROOT file.

-Here it is shown, how to create a histogram for a variable `hPosX`.
+Here it is shown, how to create a histogram for a variable `hPosX` for this data analysis.

 _**Example**_

-A 1-D histogram {% include ref class="TH1F" %} is created for the particles `hPosX`.
+A 1-D histogram {% include ref class="TH1F" %} is created for the X position of particles (`hPosX`).

 {% highlight C++ %}